Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Triples of generators

 \begin{proof}[Proof of Theorem~\ref{thm:torsion}] Suppose by contradiction that for each $f\in G$ the set $\mathrm{Fix}(f)$ is nonempty.
 We will prove that for any finite set of elements $f_1,\ldots, f_n\in G$ the intersection $\mathrm{Fix}(f_1)\cap \cdots \cap \mathrm{Fix}(f_n)$ is nonempty.
-Case $n=2$ follows from Proposition~\ref{prop:pairs}.
-Consequently, case $n=3$ follows from Proposition~\ref{prop:triples}.
+The case $n=2$ follows from Proposition~\ref{prop:pairs}.
+Consequently, the case $n=3$ follows from Proposition~\ref{prop:triples}.
 Since the fixed point sets are convex, the cases $n\geq 4$ follow from Helly's Theorem \cite[Thm~1.1]{I}.
-Setting $f_1,\ldots, f_n$ to be the generators of $G$ we obtain that the action of $G$ on $X$ is trivial, which is a contradiction. \end{proof}
+Setting $f_1,\ldots, f_n$ to be the generators of $G$ we obtain that $G$ fixes a point of $X$, which is a contradiction. \end{proof}